01 of 11

 Spicy Kimchi Stew (Kimchi Jjigae, Kimchichigae)

-This spicy stew is a great use for leftover or older kimchi.
+This Spicy Kimchi Stew recipe is a great use for leftover or older kimchi.
 In fact, the older the kimchi, the better to add rich flavor.
 It's one of the most popular stews in Korea, and you'll find it in many traditional restaurants.
 It is served hot and you're guaranteed to break a sweat when eating it.
 Keep plain rice handy as an antidote.Continue to 8 of 11 below.

 08 of 11